-- (a) The funds available in your Home Care Package will be comprised of: - (i) any Fees and Charges you are required to pay to us, which will depend on your circumstances; and - (ii) any home care subsidy the Government pays to us on your behalf. - (b) We will work with you and/or your Authorised Representative to develop an individualised budget for you taking into account: - (i) the funds available in your Home Care Package; - (ii) how the Home Care services will be delivered; - (iii) the cost of the Home Care services; - (iv) the costs involved in managing and administering your package; and
+- (a) The funds available in your Home Care Package will be comprised of: - (i) any Fees and Charges you are required to pay to us, which will depend on your circumstances; and - (ii) any home care subsidy the Government pays to us on your behalf. - (b) We will work with you and/or your Authorised Person to develop an individualised budget for you taking into account: - (i) the funds available in your Home Care Package; - (ii) how the Home Care services will be delivered; - (iii) the cost of the Home Care services; - (iv) the costs involved in managing and administering your package; - (v) any Additional Services we may offer, and you may request which are payable on a fee-for-service basis.